Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

 * Your passphrase will likely be the weakest link.
 Choose wisely.
 See [section 5 of the cryptsetup FAQ](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#5-security-aspects) for guidance.

 **Hints:**
 * The root pool does not have to be a single disk; it can have a mirror or raidz topology.
 In that case, repeat the partitioning commands for all the disks which will be part of the pool.
 Then, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part1 /dev/disk/by-id/scsi-SATA_disk2-part1` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
-Later, install GRUB to all the disks.
-This is trivial for MBR booting; the UEFI equivalent is currently left as an exercise for the reader.
 * The pool name is arbitrary.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.
 If you work with multiple systems, it might be wise to use `hostname`, `hostname0`, or `hostname-1` instead.

 ## Step 3: System Installation